 Step 2 Choose Premiere as output format

-Click the "Select Format" bar and select "Editor" > "Adobe Premiere" as output format.
+Click "Select Format" bar and select "Editor" > "Adobe Premiere" as output format.

 Step 3 Start conversion

 After all necessary settings, hit "Start" button to start transcoding videos to transfer to Premiere (Pro CC 2017) for editing.
 Once the conversion process shows in 100%, click Open to get the output videos.
-Create a project and start editing in Premiere with ease.
+Then create a project and start editing in Premiere with ease.

 How to export finished videos from Premiere (Pro CC 2017)?